-This is especially true in the modern age where humans are more sedentary than ever, and the need for physical therapy is on the rise.
+This is especially true in the modern age, where humans are more sedentary than ever, and the need for physical therapy is rising.

-Our bodies are either very stationary or are subject to the same positions for extended amounts of time.
+Our bodies are either stationary or subject to the same positions for an extended time.

 Your body is designed to be in a near-constant state of change, change of position, and change of motion.